-Judge tosses suit claiming illegal acts by Indiana treasurer
+Judge Tosses Suit Claiming Illegal Acts By Indiana Treasurer

 The judge found that Holden didn’t meet the state legal requirements for a whistleblower lawsuit, which would have potentially entitled him to a share of money paid back to the state.
 Holden “does not claim any direct or independent knowledge here, and his allegations concern events that occurred after he left the State’s employ,” Chavis wrote.

-Holden’s lawyer had argued in court filings that blocking the whistleblower complaint on those grounds would reward state officials and others who broke the law.
+Holden’s lawyer has argued that blocking the whistleblower complaint on those grounds would reward state officials and others who broke the law.

-“To suggest that public officials may shield illegal contracts from public view, and then use the Indiana Access to Public Records Act itself to protect themselves from the consequences, makes a mockery of the purposes of the (whistleblower law) and Indiana’s public access laws,” Holden’s court filing said.
+“The state treasurer may now shield herself from public scrutiny, and future whistleblower suits, by preventing citizens from learning about these arrangements through anything other than public records requests,” Wolcott said.
+“We do not believe the Legislature intended this result.”